-In 2014, we spent a lot of time creating a JavaFX PDF Viewer to complement our existing Swing PDF Viewer (there is a cutdown open source version and the full commercial version is part of the JPedal library).
+In 2014, we spent a lot of time creating a JavaFX PDF Viewer to complement our existing Swing PDF Viewer (there is a cutdown version used in our NetBeans plugin and the full commercial version is part of the JPedal library).

 This was a very interesting comparison for us so I thought that the start of 2015 would be a good opportunity to share with you the main advantages we found in JavaFX as compared to Swing.